How you import from and export to the Andean countries.

 Claiming preferential rates for your exports from the UK

-Updated certificates of origin will be available as soon as the agreement takes effect from your usual provider, for example chambers of commerce.
-Certificates will look very similar to those currently in use.
-They will show the UK as the place of origin rather than the EU.
+Updated certificates of origin are available from your usual provider, for example chambers of commerce.
+Certificates show the UK as the place of origin rather than the EU.

-If you currently use an EUR1 form, you will continue to do so.
+If you currently use an EUR1 form, you can continue to do so.

 Using EU materials and processing in your exports to the Andean countries

-For example, you will not be able to simply package or label a product from the EU and export it to the Andean countries as a good originating in the UK.
+For example, you cannot simply package or label a product from the EU and export it to the Andean countries as a good originating in the UK.

 The ability to consider materials from, or processing carried out in, another country as originating when incorporated into your product is called cumulation.